 - The Apartment Move-Out Waste Reduction Program – a waste reduction program for large apartment properties that encourages reuse and recycling during turnover time at the end of August.

 Tame that Turnover Mess!

 June and August are typically busy, messy times for apartments in Davis.
-Apartment managers often request extra 30 to 40 yard dumpsters from the Davis Waste Removal to haul away the extra ‘trash’ that is generated from residents moving and out and new residents moving in.
+Apartment managers often request extra 30 to 40 yard dumpsters from the Recology Davis (formerly Davis Waste Removal) to haul away the extra ‘trash’ that is generated from residents moving and out and new residents moving in.
 Much of the stuff that is thrown in these dumpsters is either reusable or recyclable.
 We have a few tips to help tame that turnover mess and reuse and recycle as much as possible!

 - If you can, participate in the yearly Apartment Move-Out Waste Reduction Program.

 - Encourage your residents to take advantage of local reuse and recycling options as they are moving out.
 You can use our move-out flier if you wish.

 Place signs around your trash enclosures reminding your residents NOT to throw furniture in the ordinary trash bins.
 If you have a large 30-40 yard dumpster, you may want to direct them to place broken furniture in that dumpster instead.

 - If you have a large 30-40 yard dumpster, place signs requesting that your residents place their regular household garbage in the ordinary trash bins and ONLY place broken furniture and mattresses in the large dumpsters.